21st Battalion (Australia): World War I

 After a period in reserve for rest and reinforcement the battalion was called upon to help to defend against the German spring offensive of April 1918.
 After this was defeated, the Allies launched their own offensive, known as the Hundred Days Offensive and subsequently the 21st Battalion went on to participate in the battles of Hamel, Amiens and Mont St. Quentin.
 During the fight for Mont St Quentin, Sergeant Albert Lowerson was awarded the Victoria Cross.
 He had led seven men, attacking the flanks of a post, rushed the strongpoint and captured it, together with 12 machine-guns and 30 prisoners.
 He was severely wounded in the right thigh, but refused to leave the front line until the position had been consolidated.

 As a result of the heavy losses that the battalion suffered during this time, coupled with the limited reinforcements arriving from Australia following the defeat of the conscription referendum, the 21st Battalion's strength fell to the point where it was able to field little more than a company of men fit for active service.
 As a result, it was ordered to disband and provide reinforcements to other battalions.
 On 25 September 1918, however, the battalion's personnel mutinied in protest against the order to disband and subsequently the order was rescinded.
 Thus, the 21st Battalion took part in the final Australian operation of the war, joining the attack at Montbrehain on 5 October.
 The following day, however, upon a request made by Prime Minister Billy Hughes, the Australian Corps was withdrawn from the line.
 The 21st Battalion had the distinction of being the last Australian battalion to be withdrawn.

 Following this, the battalion was formally disbanded on 13 October 1918 and its personnel dispersed to other units as reinforcements.
 Throughout its service during the war, it suffered 872 men killed and 2,434 wounded (including those that were gassed).
 Members of the battalion received the following decorations: one Victoria Cross, five Distinguished Service Orders with one Bar, one Officer of the Order of the British Empire, 22 Military Crosses with seven Bars, 29 Distinguished Conduct Medals, 117 Military Medals with seven Bars, seven Meritorious Service Medals, 24 Mentions in Despatches, and eight foreign awards.

+An official history of the battalion during the war, The Story of the Twenty-First, was compiled by Captain Alexander Rowan Macneil and published by the 21st Battalion Association in 1920.